vanling/docs/configuration/flows.md

 	<source src="https://cdn.directus.io/docs/v9/configuration/flows/flows/flows-20220603A/logs-20220603A.mp4" type="video/mp4" />
 </video>

-Accessible from the Sidebar, Logs store information for each Flow execution.
-Each log will display information from Triggers as well as each Operation in the Flow.
-To access a Flow's logs, follow these steps.
+Accessible from the sidebar, logs store information for each flow execution.
+Each log will display information from triggers as well as each operation in the flow.
+To access a flow's logs, follow these steps.

-1. Navigate to **Settings > Flows** and click the desired Flow.
+1. Navigate to **Settings > Flows** and click the desired flow.
-2. Click **<span mi icon prmry>fact_check</span> Logs** in the Sidebar.
-A side drawer will open, displaying the Flow's logs.
+2. Click **<span mi icon prmry>fact_check</span> Logs** in the sidebar.
+A side drawer will open, displaying the flow's logs.
 3. Click a log and another side drawer will open, allowing you to peer through its data.
 4. When finished, click <span mi btn muted>close</span> to close the drawer.

 <!--
+Not a 1:1 mapping to the Flow Object.
+Trigger
-Options
+- Options
+- Payload
+- Accountability

+Operation Keys

+:::tip How do I know what $last looks like?
 -->

 :::tip